mvolkmann/MyUnixEnv/notes/VueNotes.md

 When many things are needed from the state, it is convenient to use the `mapState` function to make them accessible via computed properties.
+The `mapState` function returns an object that should be spread into the "computed" property.
 For example:

 ```js